majianjia/QingStation/doc/anemometer.md

 > `f=200k, λ=1.68mm` pulse width `6.72mm`
 >
 > Both are smaller than the Height (`5cm`).
-> Shorter wavelenght always better, however, signal signal also degrade faster through propagation.
+> Shorter wavelength always better, however, the signal also degrade faster through propagation.
 > Also, higher frequencies have different requirements on the materials of the reflective plate.

 The only concern left is whether the signal pules is short enough